protons

 // 'hello world'

-This module uses the internal reader/writer from protobuf.js as it is highly optimised and there's no point reinventing the wheel.
+This module uses the internal reader/writer from protobuf.js as it is highly optimized and there's no point reinventing the wheel.

 It does have one or two differences: